 The forest is a beautiful environment, which is why so many people go camping each year.
-However, it's best to be prepared and know the forest's fundamental survival skills before you go camping.
+However, it’s best to be prepared and know the fundamental camping essentials and acquire some basic survival skills before you go camping.
 That way, if you get lost, you will know exactly what to do.

-Disclaimer: The survival tips on this website are for informational purposes only.
-The authors take no responsibility for the reader's individual actions or usage of the information presented on this page.
+Disclaimer: The survival hacks and tips on this website are for informational purposes only.
+The authors take no responsibility for the reader’s individual actions or usage of the information presented on this page.

 1. STOP and Think